OpenF2/F2/docs/src/app-development.md

 ## F2 UI

 There are some utility methods provided within F2.js in the `UI` namespace.
-These helpers are for controlling layout, showing (or hiding) loading spinners, modals, managing views withing your app, and more.
+These helpers are for controlling layout, showing (or hiding) loading spinners, modals, managing views within your app, and more.

 ### Basics